-8.6 Completing a complaints leaflet remains the most common way of communicating complaints, followed by telephone calls and letters to the Quality and Complaints Team; contacting the Complaints team directly accounted for 83 of the 104 complaints received this year.
+8.6 Completing a complaints leaflet remains the most common way of communicating complaints, followed by telephone calls and letters to the Quality and Complaints Team; contacting the Complaints team directly accounted for 92 of the 111 complaints received this year.

-9. OUTCOMES IN TERMS OF FINDINGS
+9. OUTCOMES OF COMPLAINTS

-- 9.1 The majority of complaints result in a finding, whether this be a finding of 'Upheld', 'Partially Upheld' or 'Service Provided' where the view would be that the complaint is justified to a greater or lesser extent, or 'Not Upheld' where the case for the complaint cannot be found - 9.2 Of those complaints which reached a conclusion at Stage 1, 39 were upheld to some extent, compared to the 33 that were not upheld. - 9.3 It will be noted that there is a category of "Resolution Meeting Offered" in the table above; this can assist in resolving complaints where a direct meeting would be useful or where time and care needs to be taken to ensure that all avenues have been explored, particularly where the Local Authority believes that it has responded appropriately, but the complainant believes otherwise. - 9.4 The two complaints investigated at Stage 2 have been completed.
+- 9.1 The majority of complaints result in a finding, whether this be a finding of 'Upheld', 'Partially Upheld' or 'Service Provided' where the view would be that the complaint is justified to a greater or lesser extent, or 'Not Upheld' where the case for the complaint cannot be found - 9.2 Of those complaints which reached a conclusion at Stage 1, 41 were upheld to some extent, compared to the 56 that were not upheld. - 9.3 It will be noted that there is a category of "Resolution Meeting Offered" in the table above; this can assist in resolving complaints where a direct meeting would be useful or where time and care needs to be taken to ensure that all avenues have been explored, particularly where the Local Authority believes that it has responded appropriately, but the complainant believes otherwise. - 9.4 No complaints moved to Stage 2 this year, but as previously stated one complaint at Stage 2 from a previous year has been completed. - 9.5 Five complaints were classed as withdrawn; in each of these the person who was making the complaint had been asked to contact the Quality and Complaints Team to give further details as it was believed the information that had been submitted had not been sufficient.